 The Program:

-The Coastal Observation and Seabird Survey Team (COASST) is a 25 year old citizen science organization at the University of Washington.
+The Coastal Observation and Seabird Survey Team (COASST) is a 25 year old citizen science organization housed at the University of Washington, and independently funded by grants, contracts and gifts.
 COASST recruits and trains coastal residents in the Pacific Northwest (northern California, Oregon, Washington) and Alaska to rigorously monitor a beach of their choice for beachcast items.
-At present, COASST maintains two separate data streams and associated training modules: beached birds, and marine debris.
+Our main data stream is beached birds.
 COASST data are collected by hundreds of participants on a monthly basis, and data are entered into a database by data collectors or undergraduate interns.
-After verification, COASST data are used in both science and resource management.
+Attention to the highest quality of data, to understanding of and respect for all audiences, and to the quality and consistency of all COASST products is paramount for program success.
+After verification, COASST data are used in both science and resource management, and have been the subject of hundreds of data use requests.
 COASST maintains a large set of partnerships in service of maintaining geographic breadth, deep community engagement, relevance to actionable science, and the highest quality of data and information.

 The Science Coordinator: